PlayStation VR isn't a wild reimagining of the VR headset, but it's one of the most attractive efforts that we've seen so far.

-Sony ships every headset with pair of tiny white earbuds, but these are effectively the worst options for experiencing VR – they're hollow-sounding, uncomfortable and prone to falling out.
+Sony ships every headset with pair of tiny white earbuds, but these are just about the worst options for experiencing VR – they're hollow-sounding, uncomfortable and prone to falling out.
 For my week with the PlayStation VR I chose to use a pair of Creative Sound Blaster H5s due to their padding and excellent sound quality, but really any decent pair of wired over-ear headphones will do.

 The final piece of the design puzzle is the Processor Unit briefly mentioned above.
 Sony has made it clear on numerous occasions (sometimes via email, cough) that this unit is not responsible in any way for additional graphics processing and it's worth echoing that point here.

 Measuring in at 5.6 x 1.4 x 5.6 inches (W × H × L), the unit's sole responsibility is to assist the PS4 with 3D audio processing, HDMI cable management, Cinematic Mode, and the Social Screen TV output.
 We'll cover what those last two modes are in a minute, but I felt this was as good a time as any to point out the black box's existence in case you have any objections to another small box on your media shelf.

 If I had to summarize the PlayStation VR's performance in a single word, I'd opt to use "surprising".

 VR competitors like Oculus and HTC have set the bar quite high for how a good VR experience should look and feel – which, considering these two options require a seriously powerful gaming rig that costs two or three times as much as PSVR, makes sense.